jundalisay/spblist/content/en/research/pythagoras/fragments/polus.md

 ---
-title: "Polus' Treatise On Justice"
+title: "Polus' Treatise On Justice (Dharma)"
 weight: 14
-description: "Justice may be called the mother and the nurse of the other virtues"
+description: "Dharma may be called the mother and the nurse of the other virtues"
 image: "/covers/fragments.png"
 ---

+### Justice as Justice

-Justice may be called the mother and the nurse of the other virtues.
+Justice* may be called the mother and the nurse of the other virtues.

 Without this, a man can neither be temperate, nor brave, nor prudent.